School History

 New Sports Communication Line – introduced into Sports Directors office

 The school launched a webpage, initiated by the ‘Glenwood Preparatory Alma Mater Association’.
 This webpage will assist the school in its efforts to establish contact with all ex – pupils.
+New gate next to Tennis Courts – to allow J.P’s in and out.
+Two new ground floor classrooms opened, sponsored

 Main field cricket pitches extended and used for first time.

+The Design / Science and Technology Centre was officially renamed the A. Law Centre.
 The building of a new ‘Art Centre’ began in the East wing adjoining the quad, Media Centre and the Junior Primary area, and was completed at the end of February 2007.
-‘Victor Daitz House’ was officially opened on 1 March 2007.
-At present this facility is utilised as two classrooms.
+‘Victor Daitz House’ was officially

 Camelot College purchased their own home at 256 Bulwer Road.
 This property bordered on Glenwood Preparatory Schools boundary and the pupils of Camelot moved into their new facility in January 2006.
+Glenwood Preparatory School Trust purchased 22 Lynton Avenue, a private home adjoining the school property.
+The property was completely

 The name of the school was changed to Glenwood Preparatory School (Principal at the time – Mr. A. L. Ardé).
 The uniform changed to the Glenwood High School Colours.
+The school received a new motto, “Unity in Diversity”.
+Minor changes were made to the school song lyrics to accommodate the

 Further renovations were made under the school.
 A new kit room and facilities room called “The Hopper” was built.